 Earliest Known Sources Pertaining to Marian Doctrines.
 Without further ado, the sources:

 - Est. 100-200 AD: Mary’s virginity after birth is attested to in three separate sources from this early period.
 These references pertain to her labors being painless (Ascension of Isaiah 11:8-14, Ode of Solomon 19:8) and a story in the Protoevangelicum of James (Pars.
 19-20) about a midwife physically checking for Mary’s virginity after the birth of Christ.
+Her virginity is also implied by a late second century writer, Hegesippus, who wrote: “There still survived of the kindred of the Lord the grandsons of Judas, who according to the flesh was called his brother” (emphasis added, Fragments).

 It is worth noting that while the theological orthodoxy of the Odes of Solomon has been debated, though more recent scholarship identifies the work as the earliest extant, orthodox Christian hymnal.
 Verse 7 of the same chapter calls the Mother of God “a mother of great mercies.”
 Some are quick to see this as “proof” of a very early belief in Marian intercessions, though from the context of the verse itself it is not clear whether Mary dispenses mercy through her prayers, or in my own personal reading, Mary is the mother of our mercies in an indirect sense (because her motherhood made our salvation possible.)